blckmn/SimpleRabbit/README.md

 ```

 Note : The names of the configuration will be used to match the list of queues and rabbit configuration together.

+## Local Rabbit

+within the [RabbitMQ server folder](RabbitMQ server) there contains a docker build of a preconfigured rabbit server, able to run the example projects.